JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_3.md

 Part II

-I don't believe I need to quote from _The URANTIA Book_ on what it teaches as the religious challenge of our $8 g e$, but I would like to quote from a number of Asia's eminent religious leaders presenting their thoughts and ideals at the Asian Conference on Religion and Peace:
+I don't believe I need to quote from _The URANTIA Book_ on what it teaches as the religious challenge of our age, but I would like to quote from a number of Asia's eminent religious leaders presenting their thoughts and ideals at the Asian Conference on Religion and Peace:

 “It is not through the power of military security systems that true security can be achieved in Asia; it is only through the spiritual unity of religious peoples in Asia that this goal can be obtained.”